 For regular payments — for example, if you pay a mortgage abroad, transfer a salary, or pay international school fees — foreign brokers may offer benefits on transfer fees.
 They can also let you lock in an exchange rate to regulate the amount you pay in a foreign currency.
 For one-time payments, locking in exchange rates can also be useful if you need to make a large transfer at an upcoming given date and the market is unstable.

 If your money transfer isn’t in a rush, you can also create a limit order or set a desired exchange rate to target.
 This lets you nominate your ideal exchange rate and the provider contacts you when the currency hits that rate.

 Foreign currency tools to help with money transfers

 Currency brokers typically offer additional exchange tools and services that most banks don’t offer, which can help you get a better deal when transferring money.
-Using such services also allows you to protect your transfers from currency risk and stabilize your regular payments.
+There are plenty out there, so you might want to use a currency broker comparison site to see which best meets your needs.
+Using a broker service also allows you to protect your transfers from currency risk and stabilize your regular payments.

 Setting a long-term exchange rate

 In most cases, when you transfer money abroad, you are undertaking a spot trade.
 This means transfers occur at the current market rate.
 However, if you are transferring large or regular sums (e.g., buying a property or paying a foreign mortgage), a forward contract can create payment stability.
 This involves locking in the current market rate for up to two years.
 The result is that you know exactly how much money you need to cover the required amount of foreign currency, regardless of the market situation.